rikedyp/documentation-guidelines/docs/style.md

     Hints, tips, best practice and recommendations from Dyalog Ltd

     ``` { .example}
     !!!
-Tip "Hints and Recommendations"
+Hint "Hints and Recommendations"
         If both DOSLimit and BufferSize are set, then the smaller value applies.
 Dyalog Ltd recommends using a modest BufferSize and not setting EnableBufferSizeHttp to ensure that abnormally large headers are not processed, then setting an appropriate DOSLimit to accommodate the expected size messages.
     ```

     <div class="example-output" markdown="1">

     !!!
-Tip "Hints and Recommendations"
+Hint "Hints and Recommendations"
         If both DOSLimit and BufferSize are set, then the smaller value applies.
 Dyalog Ltd recommends using a modest BufferSize and not setting EnableBufferSizeHttp to ensure that abnormally large headers are not processed, then setting an appropriate DOSLimit to accommodate the expected size messages.

     </div>